UVADS/orientation-technical/README.md

 # orientation-technical
-This repo contains the materials for the UVADS residential technical orientation.
-There is a checklist of items to complete before classes begin.
-Below the checklist is a guide on how to use the materials.
-Please note you are advised to make two passes and pay attention to the "first time" / "second time" flags.
+**Executive Summary** This repo contains the materials for the UVADS residential technical orientation.
+Chief of which is a checklist of items to complete before classes begin.
+Supplemental materials are linked to help complete the checklist.
+There is also a schedule of syncronys session to help complete the checklist.

 ## How to use these materials
 1. Read the README.md